 Harley Quinn: Ivy?
 Wow, you look like crap!
 Maybe I can sneak you some shampoo...

-Batman is casually, in his own way, walking to where the Joker is in the second to last stage.
-Then guards began to attack.
-Cue back handed punches.
-The best part is Batman is not paying attention to them and still looking at Joker.
+- Batman is casually, in his own way, walking to where the Joker is in the second to last stage.
+Then thugs began to attack.
+Cue many an Offhand Backhand.
+The best part is Batman isn't paying attention to them and still looking at Joker.

-Sometimes, people are talking to the Joker on a video screen, and it's possible to walk up behind them and just stand there for the duration of the conversation.
+- Sometimes, thugs are talking to the Joker on a video screen, and it's possible to walk up behind them and just stand there for the duration of the conversation.
 Batman just looks like he's planning to tap the guy on the shoulder just to see his reaction.

-Joker's taunts in challenge mode demanding due sportmanship, so graciously voiced: "If you weren't hiding in the shadows, like a little girlll, this would be over so much faster".
+- Joker's taunts in challenge mode demanding due sportmanship, so graciously voiced: "If you weren't hiding in the shadows, like a little girl, this would be over so much faster."

-"You know, Bats, I think we should ditch these costumes and run away together … IN YOUR DREAMS!"
+- "You know, Bats, I think we should ditch these costumes and run away together Ö IN YOUR DREAMS!"

 Mook 1: "Hey, what's Harley doing with the old man?"